Rosa Rosal: Early life and education

-Rosal was born Florence Lansang Danon on October 16, 1928, in Manila.
-Her mother Gloria Lansang hailed from Santa Rita, Pampanga, while her father Julio Danon was of French and Egyptian descent.
-Her half-brother, actor-director Don Danon, once acted as a stand-in for the Hollywood actor Rudolph Valentino.
-At the age 12, she learned typing skills with a typewriter.
+Rosal was born Florence Lansang Danon on October 16, 1928, (Note: Birth year in 1931 according to some sources, while in 1929 according to the Philippine Red Cross.) in Manila.
+Her mother Gloria Lansang was from Santa Rita, Pampanga, while her father Julio Danon was of French and Egyptian descent.

 During the Japanese occupation of the Philippines, Rosal worked as a newsreader in a Japanese-run radio station.
 Shortly after the end of the war, Rosal worked part-time at the San Lazaro Hospital.
 One night, she was passing by a film shoot when she was spotted by the film's producer, Luis Nolasco.
-She was offered a film contract by Nolasco, who headed his own outfit, the Nolasco Brothers Studio.
+Nolasco offered her a film contract, who had his own studio, the Nolasco Brothers Studio.

 She studied grade school at Antonio Regidor Elementary School.
 She studied high school at Arellano High School.
 She enrolled in night classes at the Cosmopolitan Colleges and obtained a degree in Business Administration in 1954.

 Media career

 The Nolasco Brothers Studio cast Rosal in Fort Santiago (1946).
 Her screen name was taken from the Tagalog words for "rose" and "gardenia."
 In 1947, Rosal was cast opposite Leopoldo Salcedo in Kamagong (1947).
 Her performance drew the attention of the other major film studios, and she was signed to a contract with LVN Pictures by the studio head, Doña Sisang de Leon.
 She was cast by LVN Pictures in her first starring role in the 1949 film Biglang Yaman.

 Throughout the 1950s, Rosal starred in costume dramas such as Prinsipe Amante sa Rubitanya (1951), and in such neo-realist dramas as Lamberto Avellana's Anak Dalita (1956) and Badjao (1956), both co-starring with Tony Santos Sr., and Manuel Silos's Biyaya ng Lupa (1959), which she cited as the best film she ever made.
 For her role in Anak Dalita, Rosal received a citation from President Ramon Magsaysay.
 She was named FAMAS Best Actress in 1955 for Sonny Boy, and was nominated three other times, for Dagohoy (1953), Biyaya ng Lupa, and Ang Lahat ng Ito Pati na ang Langit (1989).

 Notwithstanding her serious roles, Rosal would become best known in the 1950s for her daring appearances in film.
 She had no qualms appearing onscreen in bathing suits, engaging in kissing scenes or in playing villainous roles.

 In the 1960s, Rosal became one of the first leading Filipino actors to appear regularly on television.
 She was a fixture on Cecille Guidote Alvarez's dramatic series Balintataw on ABC-5 (now TV5).
 In the 1970s, Rosal starred in Iyan ang Misis Ko, a family-oriented sitcom with Ronald Remy.
-In 1976, Rosal also appeared in Behn Cervantes's Sakada, a film which was banned by the martial law government of President Ferdinand Marcos.
+In 1976, Rosal also appeared in Behn Cervantes's Sakada, a film which was banned by martial law regime of President Ferdinand Marcos.